 I became a scribe – writing down everything we heard at each appointment.

-I am confident that staying organized, taking detailed notes, and taking it all with us whenever we went to a medical appointment, helped us avoid dangerous drug interactions, unnecessary tests and other possible hiccups along the way.
+I am confident that staying organized, taking detailed notes, and taking it all with us whenever we went to a medical appointment saved us.
+Importantly, I’m sure it helped us avoid dangerous drug interactions, unnecessary tests and other possible hiccups along the way.

 We adjusted to our new normal.

 In the beginning, it seemed like we were not going to be able to do this.
 It seemed too overwhelming and too sad.
 However, like everyone else dealing with a health crisis, we just got up every morning, put one foot in front of the other, and soldiered on.

 I was struggling to manage Zach’s care more than I realized.

-I have to admit, Zach was sick about 9 months before I realized I wasn’t earning a “caregiver superstar” award.
+I have to admit, Zach was sick for about 9 months before I realized I wasn’t earning a “caregiver superstar” award.
 For instance, no one told us we shouldn’t handle Zach’s chemo pills without wearing gloves and a mask.
 Why would I think to ask that question?
 A caring nurse at Zach’s school mentioned this to us in passing, assuming we knew.

-Zach’s cancer inspired me to help others.
+Zach’s cancer inspired me to help patients and caregivers.

 Why is patient empowerment so important?

-ZaggoCare’s tips and tools can help patients and family caregivers managing any kind of illness or injury.
-And, in honor of Zach, 100% of profits from sales are donated to the Zachary Carson Brain Tumor Fund for DIPG research.
+And, it’s a feel good purchase. in honor of Zach, 100% of profits from sales are donated to the Zachary Carson Brain Tumor Fund for DIPG research.